Fremantle Stuff > people > George Fletcher Moore

 George Fletcher Moore (10 December 1798 – 30 December 1886) was a prominent early settler in colonial Western Australia, and 'one [of] the key figures in early Western Australia's ruling elite' (Cameron, 2000).
 He conducted a number of exploring expeditions; was responsible for one of the earliest published records of the language of the Australian Aborigines of the Perth area; and was the author of Diary of Ten Years Eventful Life of an Early Settler in Western Australia.
 The complete text is available on Wikipedia.

-GF Moore arrived 30 October 1830 on board the Cleopatra, according to Jack Lee and Wikipedia, though Hitchcock does not show that ship arriving in that year.
+G.F.
+Moore arrived 30 October 1830 (DPS) on board the Cleopatra.
 He was the uncle of William Dalgety Moore.

 Battye, James Sykes 1924, Western Australia: A History from its Discovery to the Inauguration of the Commonwealth, OUP.

 Cameron, James 2000, 'George Fletcher Moore', in Bob Reece, The Irish in Western Australia: Studies in Western Australian History, 20, UWA.